Two Methods of Chatting with your Muses.

 I like the Creating Happy method because t is about choosing your own ending to the story.
 For myself, I found it returned stolen power back where it belonged.
 In my hands.
 Enjoy and let me know if it is of use to you.

 p.s.
-It isn't a one-hit wonder.
+It isn't a one-hit-wonder.
 It is a method that works best the more times you turn to it.
 You don't heal a broken bone with a pill.
 Healing takes time attention and care.
-The same is for "broken" parts of ourselves.
+The same is for resolving our traumas.
 Left neglected they become chronically disabled.
 Properly tended to they can sometimes heal stronger than before they were broken.
 So here is to choice and strength.

 The Creating Happy Journaling method developed by Mandi Lynn